SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

    - Taking a full backup of a cluster: `$ medusa backup-cluster --backup-name=<name of the backup> --mode=full`

-1. Verify that the backup is taken for every node in the cluster
+1. Verify that the backup is taken for every node in the cluster.
+The location of the backup is *base_path*/*bucket_name*.

 ## Restoring a backup using Medusa

-Choose if you want to:
+Select your preference:

 - [Restore a full cluster](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/Restoring-a-full-cluster.md)